-Anger and assertiveness can be a healthy reaction and normal bid for independence and self protection.
-But when it becomes excessive, it harms those around the individual and themselves, since it may indicate poor ability to regulate emotions and unhappiness.
-Signs can range from arguments and tantrums, to excessive refusal to carry out everyday tasks, shouting, verbal and physical aggression, and a tendency to blame everybody else.
-This talk will cover the roots of difficult behaviour and share the considerable recent advances in understanding how best to manage it in a very practical way.
-This is mainly via what the triggers are and then having a calm plan in place to overcome them; also the underlying positive aspects of the parent-child relationship may need attention to promote secure attachment.
-All approaches to be described are useful with all children to help their self-confidence and security, and indeed academic attainments.
+Anger and assertiveness can be a healthy reaction in children and normal bid for independence and self protection.
+But when it becomes excessive, it can be harmful for the child and for those around them.
+From arguments and tantrums over everyday tasks, to excessive verbal and physical aggression, this practical talk will cover the roots of difficult behaviour and share the considerable recent advances in understanding how best to manage it.
+It will explore the triggers of aggressive behaviours and show parents how to establish a calm plan to overcome them.

 Who is the talk for?

-- an understanding of what triggers anger, and then what makes it more likely to happen again
+- an understanding of what triggers anger, and what makes it more likely to happen again

 - how to improve the relationship with the child, so that angry outbursts are less likely